aws-samples/non-profit-blockchain/blockchain-explorer/README.md

 source ~/peer-exports.sh
 ```

 Install Node.js.
-You may have already done this, if you are running the REST API on the Fabric client node.
-However, the versions of Node.js supported by Hyperledger Explorer may differ from the one your installed earlier:
+You may have already done this if you are running the REST API on the Fabric client node.
+However, the versions of Node.js supported by Hyperledger Explorer may differ from the one you installed earlier:

 We will use Node.js v12.x.